-- 1. Link to office hours and optional sessions when available - 2.
-Pdf of the week's lab notes you can print these out for note taking - 3.
-Lab work, quizzes and assignments for the week - 4.
+- 1. Link to potential Zoom class session 9 just in case we need to shift modality hey, its been a crazy 1.5 and we want to be ready for everything) - 2.
+Link to office hours - 3.
+Pdf of the week's lab notes you can print these out for note taking - 4.
+Lab work, quizzes and assignments for the week - 5.
 A "News and Videos" section with content relevant articles, videos, tutorials, virtual field trips that we use in class or that can supplement the week's topic as well as any "breaking news" when it comes to Weather and Climate and the Earth Sciences